JoVA: Unified Multimodal Learning for Joint Video-Audio Generation and Editing

 \subsection{Diagnostic Study}

-\textbf{Effectiveness of Mouth-Aware Loss.} We first investigate the impact of the mouth-aware loss weight $\lambda$ in Eq.\eqref{eq:total_loss}.
-As shown in Table~\ref{tab:ablation_mouth}, increasing $\lambda$ from 0.0 dramatically improves lip-sync accuracy (LSE-C from 1.39 to 6.50), demonstrating the critical role of targeted supervision on the mouth region.
-Without mouth-aware loss ($\lambda=0.0$), the model fails to learn fine-grained lip-speech alignment through joint attention alone.
-The optimal performance is achieved at $\lambda=5.0$ (LSE-C: 6.64), where the model effectively balances lip-sync precision with overall generation quality.
-Further increasing $\lambda$ to 8.0 leads to marginal degradation (LSE-C: 6.63).
-Notably, audio quality metrics (WER, KL, PQ) and AS remain stable across different $\lambda$ values, confirming that our mouth-aware supervision strategy enhances lip-sync without sacrificing general audio-visual quality.
-The substantial improvement from $\lambda=0.0$ to $\lambda=2.0$ (LSE-C: 1.39 → 6.50) highlights the necessity of explicit mouth-region guidance for achieving precise synchronization.
+\textbf{Effectiveness of Mouth-Area Loss.} We first investigate the impact of the mouth-area loss weight \(\lambda\) in Eq.~\eqref{eq:total_loss}.
+As shown in Table~\ref{tab:ablation_mouth}, increasing \(\lambda\) from 0.0 dramatically improves lip-sync accuracy (LSE-C from 1.39 to 6.53), demonstrating the critical role of targeted supervision on the mouth region.
+Without mouth-area loss (\(\lambda=0.0\)), the model does not fully learn fine-grained lip-speech alignment through joint attention alone.
+The optimal performance is achieved at \(\lambda=5.0\) (LSE-C: 6.70), where the model effectively balances lip-sync precision with overall generation quality.
+Further increasing \(\lambda\) to 8.0 leads to marginal degradation (LSE-C: 6.65).
+Notably, audio quality metrics (WER, KL, PQ) and AS remain stable across different \(\lambda\) values, confirming that our mouth-area supervision strategy enhances lip-sync without sacrificing general audio-visual quality.
+The substantial improvement from \(\lambda=0.0\) to \(\lambda=2.0\) (LSE-C: 1.39 \(\rightarrow\) 6.53) highlights the necessity of explicit mouth-region guidance for achieving precise synchronization.

-\textbf{Temporal-Aligned RoPE vs. Non-Aligned RoPE.} We examine the importance of temporal-aligned RoPE for cross-modal synchronization.
-As shown in Table~\ref{tab:ablation_rope}, using aligned RoPE—where video and audio tokens share synchronized positional encodings along the temporal dimension—presents a clear trade-off.
-With temporal alignment, the model achieves better lip-sync accuracy (LSE-C: 6.64 vs. 6.58), while maintaining comparable performance on most other metrics (WER, KL, PQ, AS).
-However, it incurs a slight degradation in FD from 0.69 to 0.58.
-Given that precise lip-speech synchronization is critical for human-centric video generation and the primary focus of our work, we adopt the temporal-aligned RoPE despite the minor FD trade-off.
-This design choice prioritizes temporal correspondence—enabling the model to establish accurate frame-level alignment between lip movements and speech—over marginal improvements in visual diversity.
-The results suggest that explicit temporal encoding provides a valuable inductive bias for cross-modal synchronization, which is beneficial for generating perceptually convincing talking head videos.